AllenDowney/Portfolio/narrative20.md

 The second edition of [*Think Complexity*](http://greenteapress.com/wp/think-complexity-2e/) was published in August 2018.

-## Student planning, advising, and auditing

-In 2016-17, I initiated a project to revise our policies and processes for student planning, declaration of major, tracking progress toward graduation, and auditing graduating seniors.
-The goal of this project is to design procedures and structures that reflect our curriculum and the organization of the faculty.
-In 2017-18 I continued this work as a member and co-chair of the Curriculum Working Group.

-In Fall 2018, I worked with Linda Canavan, Jeremy Goodman, and Adva Waranyuwat to collect plans of study from all Sophomores, Juniors, and Seniors, and to approve their engineering concentrations, AHS/Entrepreneurship concentrations, and plans to satisfy other requirements.

-I worked with the CWG on two other policy changes: (1) a substantial revision of our policies for independent study, student research, student-led classes, and the OSS, and (2) a revision to our requirements in math and science, intended to support experiments in these areas including the next iteration of QEA.

-During Summer 2018 I worked with the Registrar's office to finalize the 2018-18 Catalog.

 ## Free books

 All of my books are available under free licenses that allow readers to